-Indicator 3.2 and 5.2: Reading interest center can include a listening center if headphones are used.
-Do not count the computer as an interest center due to the time limit constraints in Item 27.
-Math materials may be included in a fine motor interest center if they encourage the use of fine motor skills, and 1 or 2 materials that do not encourage fine motor skills are acceptable if they do not interfere with fine motor play.
-All required materials listed in the Activities items that require interest centers (books, blocks, dramatic play, nature/science) are not required to credit those areas as interest centers in Item 3.
-Any interest center that meets the 4 requirements of an interest center, as explained in the General Notes section above and on page 18 in the scale book, will count for Item 3.

-Indicators 3.2, 3.4, 5.2, and 5.4: Must be accessible for 25 minutes.
+Indicator 3.2 and 5.2: "Interest centers" must meet 4 requirements: 1) sufficient space for type of play encouraged and # of children allowed, 2) relevant materials are present and accessible to children, 3) materials organized by type, 4) furniture provided if needed.
+Reading interest center can include a listening center if headphones are used.
+Do not count the computer as an interest center due to the time limit constraints in item 27.
+In Activities items that require interest centers (books, blocks, dramatic play, nature/science), all required materials listed in the Activities items are not required for credit in Item 3.
+Any interest center that meets the 4 requirements of an interest center, as listed above, will count for Item 3.
+Indicator 3.2, 3.4, 5.2, and 5.4: Must be accessible for 25 minutes.